eitanlees/dotfiles/README.md

 :PlugInstall
 ```

 quit and relaunch vim to check installation.
 You should then be up and running.
+See [vim-plug](https://github.com/junegunn/vim-plug) installation page if there is any trouble.

 If you would like to install [Oh-My-ZSH](https://ohmyz.sh/) then try running